Delhi Sports University will award degrees to help sportspersons get jobs: Kejriwal | Education

 He said the Delhi government has eliminated three difficulties faced by sportspersons – lack of facilities, lack of monetary support, and political intervention in selection processes.

-''At the Delhi Sports University, players will be provided degrees in their respective sports such as BA in Kabbadi, BA in Wrestling, and BA in Cricket among others.
+''At the Delhi Sports University, players will be provided degrees in their respective sports such as BA in kabaddi, BA in wrestling and BA in cricket among others.
 This will help them get jobs in case they want to work,'' Kejriwal said at a ceremony to provide financial assistance to sportspersons here.

-''Through the Mission Excellence scheme, sportspersons are being given financial assistance.
-We have improved sports facilities and there is no political interference in the selection of players for the schemes here,'' he said.
+''It is quite common for sportspersons to face a dilemma between sports and career.
+They have to quit studies and if they are unable to achieve success in sports, then it becomes very difficult for them to get a job.'' ''The employer asks them what their educational qualifications are and if they have a bachelor's degree.
+Now, they need not worry about it.
+Whatever sport you choose, you will get a degree in the same and you will be eligible to apply for any job,'' he added.

-Sixty players were given financial assistance of Rs 9.5 crore on Friday under the Mission Excellence scheme.
+Kejriwal said he wished that every athlete achieves success and makes the country proud but if they fall short, other avenues of employment should remain open.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)